in the music industry

 For Tonic Rider to succeed, and for us to be able to provide our services to music industry professionals for free, we require financial support.

 Please support us in any way you can:

 Donate a signed or unique item

-Invite us to have a stand or area at your gig / festival
+Invite us to have a stand or area at your gig, festival or event

-Dedicate a song to the Tonic Rider with proceeds going to the programme
+Dedicate a song to Tonic Rider with proceeds going to the programme

 Promote our cause on social media